rbmanez/Prosper-IT-Consulting-Internship/README.md

 ## Live Project Sprint General Information
 #### Sprint Overview
 The Tech Academy's Live Project Sprints ensure students have real-world development experience.
 The Live Projects lasted for 8 weeks, broken down into 2-week sprints with 4 iterations.
-Each sprint iteration focuses on specific tasks and technologies.
+Each sprint iteration focused on specific tasks and technologies.

 For 8 weeks, we did development work that resulted in practical experience.
 We were challenged to work as part of a team and to figure out new things we weren’t taught.